Cultivating Cannabis for CBD

 Hemp grown in this way can easily exceed 10 feet in height and at ground level the soil is beautifully conditioned for the next crop.
 There simply isn’t any undergrowth because light can’t reach through the hemp canopy.
 The soil is broken up by deep, vigorous roots and the plant naturally absorbs nitrogen from the air and fixes it in the soil.

-Hemp grown in this way can produce powerful odours which are more usually associated with psychoactive cannabis.
-In fact, the smell is nothing to do with the cannabinoid content, it comes from terpenes, compounds produced within the plant which contribute to the ‘entourage effect’ which is how the greatest benefit of CBD as a food supplement can be achieved.
+Growing hemp (UK) in this way can produce powerful odours which are more usually associated with psychoactive cannabis.
+In fact, the smell is nothing to do with the cannabinoid content, it comes from terpenes, compounds produced within the plant which contribute to the ‘entourage effect’, which is how the greatest benefit of CBD as a food supplement can be achieved.
 If you are taking CBD oil as an supplement for health and wellbeing, it isn’t just the CBD that matters, it’s all the other cannabinoids present in the plant as well as terpenes and other compounds such as flavonoids.